 1975.
 Attend poetry readings alone at the local library.
 Find you don’t really listen well.
 Stare at your crossed thighs.
 Think about your mother.
 Sometimes you confuse her with the first man you ever loved, who ever loved you, who buried his head in the pills of your sweater and said magnificent things like, “Oh God, oh God,” who loved you unconditionally, terrifically, like a mother.
 The poet loses his nerve for a second, a red flush through his neck and ears, but he regains his composure.
 When he is finished, people clap.
 There is wine and cheese.
 Leave alone, walk home alone.
 The downtown streets are corridors of light holding you, holding you, past the church, past the community center.
 March, like Stella Dallas, spine straight, through the melodrama of street lamps, phone posts, toward the green house past Borealis Avenue, toward the rear apartment with the tilt and the squash on the stove.
 Your horoscope says: be kind, be brief.
 You are pregnant again.
 Decide what you must do.

 1974.
 She will have bouts with a mad sort of senility.
 She calls you at work.
 “There’s no food here!
 Help me!
 I’m starving!’ although you just bought forty dollars’ worth of groceries yesterday.
 “Mom, there is too food there!”
 When you get home the refrigerator is mostly empty.
 “Mom, where did you put all the milk and cheese and stuff?”
 Your mother stares at you from where she is sitting in front of the TV set.
 She has tears leaking out of her eyes.
 “There’s no food here, Ginnie.”
 There is a rustling, scratching noise in the dishwasher.
 You open it up, and the eyes of a small rodent glint back at you.
-Shriek, as in cartoons.
+Shrink, as in cartoons.
 It scrambles out, off to the baseboards behind the refrigerator.
 Your mother, apparently, has put all the groceries inside the dishwasher.
 The milk is spilled, a white pool against blue, and things like cheese and bologna and apples have been nibbled at.

 1973.
 At a party when a woman tells you where she bought a wonderful pair of shoes, say that you believe shopping for clothes is like masturbation, everyone does it, but it isn’t very interesting and therefore should be done alone, in an embarrassed fashion, and never be the topic of party conversation.
 The woman will tighten in her lips and eyebrows and say, “Oh, I suppose you have something more fascinating to talk about.”
 Grow clumsy and uneasy.
 Say, “No,” and head for the ginger ale.
 Tell the person next to you that your insides feel sort of sinking and vinyl like a Claes Oldenburg toilet.
 They will say, “Oh?” and point out that the print on your dress is one of paisleys impregnating paisleys.
 Pour yourself more ginger ale.

 1972.
 Nixon wins by a landslide.
-Sometimes your mother calls you by her sister’s name.
+Sometimes your mother calls you by your sister’s name.
 Say, “No, Mom, it’s me.
 Virginia.”
 Learn to repeat things.
 Learn that you have a way of knowing one another which somehow slips out and beyond the ways you have of not knowing one another at all.
 Make apple crisp for the first time.

 1971.
 Go for long walks to get away from her.
 Walk through wooded areas, there is a life there you have forgotten.
 The smells and sounds seem sudden, unchanged, exact, the papery crunch of the leaves, the mouldering sachet of the mud.
 The trees are crooked as backs, the fence posts splintered, trusting and precarious in their solid grasp of arms, the asters spindly, dry, white, havishammed (Havishammed!) by frost.
 Find a beautiful reddish stone and bring it home for your mother.
 Kiss her.
 Say: “This is for you.”
 She grasps it and smiles.
 “You were always such a sensitive child,” she says.
 Say: “Yeah, I know.”